What Is Padel Tennis and Why is Padel So Popular

 4. Join a Group or Class

-Most clubs offer padel lessons or beginner-friendly group matches.
-Joining one of these is a great way to learn the ropes, find out what is padel like for you, meet fellow players, and improve your skills in a supportive environment.
+Most clubs offer lessons or beginner-friendly group matches.
+Joining one of these is a great way to learn the ropes, find out what padel is like for you, meet fellow players, and improve your skills in a supportive environment.

 5. Play (and Enjoy)

 The best part?
 Just get out there and play.
-Remember, padel is meant to be fun and sociable, so don’t take it too seriously at first.
+Remember, it is meant to be fun and sociable, so don’t take it too seriously at first.

 Is padel the same as tennis?

-No, although padel is a racket sport like tennis, it has distinct differences.
+No, although it is a racket sport similar to tennis, it has distinct differences.
 The court is smaller, the walls are used in play, and the gameplay is generally more accessible for beginners.

 How is padel different from squash?